bruin-data/ingestr/docs/getting-started/telemetry.md

   - command executed
   - success/failure

 The information collected here is used to understand the usage of ingestr and to improve the product.
 We use [Rudderstack](https://www.rudderstack.com/) to collect the events and we do not store any PII.

+The specific events that are sent are:
+- command triggered
+- command finished

+The questions we answer by these simple events are:
+- How many unique users are using ingestr?
+- How many times is ingestr being used?

 ## Disabling Telemetry
 If you'd like to disable telemetry, simply set the `INGESTR_DISABLE_TELEMETRY` environment variable to `true`.